SameerAhamed25/Telegram_AI_Bot/README.md

 4. Install the dependencies in the virtual environment:
     ```bash
     pip install -r requirements.txt
+    ' and others specified in the notion doc.'
     ```
 5. Create a `.env` file with your Huggingface token and Telegram token:
     ```